pgRouting/workshop/docs/un_sdg/chapter_3_sdg3.rst

 Finding total population served by the hospital based on travel-time
 ----------------------------------------------------------------------------------
 Use the query from 3.1.2.3 as a subquery to get all the edges in the roads served.
-Note that ``s.population`` is added in line 14 which gves the population.
+Note that ``s.population`` is added in line 14 which gives the population.
 After getting the population for each edge/road, use ``sum()`` to get the total population which is dependant on the hospital.